neilotoole/sq/README.md

 ```

 Let's add a source.
 First we'll add a SQLite database, but this could also be Postgres,
-SQL Server, Excel, etc. Download the sample DB, and add the source.
+SQL Server, Excel, etc. Download the sample DB, and `sq add` the source.
 We
 use `-h` to specify a _handle_ to use.

 ```sh